Last updated on May 11th, 2023 at 08:38 am

 Definitely, the former businessman had a mission to accomplish at the power ministry he was appointed to oversee before his dream was cut short due to what has been described as “weak” performance.

-Although he gave himself an “A” which symbolises excellence, it isn’t possible to be the judge in your case.
+Although he gave himself an “A” which symbolizes excellence, it isn’t possible to be the judge in your case.

 President Muhammadu Buhari who had given him and his counterpart at the Ministry of Agriculture and Rural Development Sabo Nanono a long rope to pull kicked them out of the Federal Executive Council and announced their replacement.

-While nothing was heard about how Nanono (https://infomediang.com/muhammad-sabo-nanono-biography) reacted to the news, his counterpart at the Ministry of Power, Saleh Mamman, landed in the hospital, according to Peoples Gazette, immediately their employee told them that their services were no longer needed.
+While nothing was heard about how Nanono (https://infomediang.com/muhammad-sabo-nanono-biography) reacted to the news, his counterpart at the Ministry of Power, Sale Mamman, landed in the hospital, according to People’s Gazette, immediately their employee told them that their services were no longer needed.

-He was said to have collapsed on September 1, 2021, and was immediately rushed to a hospital in Abuja.
+He was said to have collapsed on September 1, 2021, when he heard the news of his sack by Buhari.
+He was immediately rushed to a hospital in Abuja.

 PG quoted a source as saying, “He wasn’t expecting to be fired so soon.”